trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/_index.md

   - image: '/media/2024/09/banner_phone.jpg'
 ---

-Trafiklabs APIs are a collection of APIs which provide information for public transport in entire Sweden.
+Trafiklabs realtime APIs are a collection of APIs which provide information for public transport in entire Sweden.
 They are developed internally based on our own GTFS
 Sweden 3 data, offering the same data in a way which is more suited for direct consumption.
+They make realtime data more accessible compared to GTFS and
+NeTEx/SIRI, meaning you can use them for applications which can't handle complex GTFS or NeTEx datasets.
+Examples are mobile apps or digital signage.

 {{% note %}}
 **Trafiklabs APIs vs Resrobot**